wiredhut/wiredflow/docs/tutorial/3_mqtt.md

     launch_mqtt_processing_flow()
 ```

+Thus, in order to start saving messages received from an MQTT broker via wiredflow, it is necessary
+to include the MQTT connector in the structure of the corresponding pipeline.
-And this code is very similar to the one shown in the [example with the HTTP connector](2_http.md).
+It is also should be mentioned that this code is very similar to the one shown in the [example with the HTTP connector](2_http.md).
-Except in this example the `with_mqtt_connector()` method was used during service building.
+Except in this example the `with_mqtt_connector()` method was used during service building
+instead of `with_http_connector()`.

 The service structure visualization: